Greener Closet

 8/10

 Over 95% of Happy Earth's products are manufactured in Fair Trade-certified facilities, ensuring fair wages and good working conditions.
-The brand's supplier code of conduct aligns with ILO principles, reflecting a strong commitment to ethical labor practices.
+The brand's supplier code of conduct aligns with ILO principles, although more detailed disclosure of supply chain information would enhance transparency.

 Transparency and Traceability